top of page

 In the Beginning...

 Some fourteen billion years ago, the entire cosmos, what would become the great wheeling galaxies with their trillions of blazing suns, burst into being from a single point, in an unimaginably violent, unfathomably immense explosion of light and energy.
 Since that "Great Flaring Forth" the universe has been expanding, cooling, and growing in complexity…and consciousness.
 The delicate beauty of birds, flowers, forests, and oceans, the glories and tragedies of self-conscious humanity—all of this grows out of that single, infinitely mysterious, explosive beginning.
 The cosmos is not so much a place as it is a continually unfolding event.
 The discovery that the entire universe is evolving, growing from the utter simplicity of the Big Bang towards ever greater complexity-consciousness over vast expanses of time, has been called the limiting case of credulity.
 If you can believe this, you can believe just about anything.
 Yet our best science tells us it is so.
-The foundation of our new cosmology is that we are an integral part of a creative, evolving universe.
+The foundation of our new cosmology is that we wake up within the singularity of an evolving universe which created us culture-creating humans.
 We are living inside a miracle.

 Blue Dragon or Sea Swallow